 California's community health centers maintain our commitment to serve everyone, regardless of their ability to pay.
 We are the foundation of the state's safety net which serves millions of low-income, vulnerable communities.

-CaliforniaHealth+ Advocates will continue to advocate for legislation that furthers community health centers' mission of providing high-quality care to all Californians.
-We ask that you support the immigrant population that is such as integral part of the communities we serve.
+CaliforniaHealth+ Advocates will continue to support and advocate for legislation that protects immigrants and furthers community health centers' mission of providing high-quality care to all Californians.

 FOR MORE INFORMATION